kobks/thesis-code/README.md

 This is version control for Master's thesis.
 It includes initial code attempts and the finalized models with metrics evaluations.

+The work was done in publically available Kaggle notebook, the code can be run without manual preparations.
+If some adjustements are needed, paths to files would need changing.

 ## code-version-1.ipynb